risdenk/ambari-vagrant/README.md

 ### Install Vagrant Plugins
 Vagrant plugins increase the functionality of vagrant.
 They are installed by calling `vagrant plugin install PLUGINNAME`

-The plugins to install are: vagrant-hostmanager
+The plugins to install are: vagrant-hostmanager, vagrant-librarian-chef

 ### Clone the Repo
 1. `git clone https://github.com/risdenk/ambari-vagrant.git`